cdelker/schemdraw/docs/usage/placement.rst

     d += elm.Resistor().right().at(opamp.out)

-Additionally, a new element can be placed with its anchor set to the current Drawing position using the `anchor` method.
+The second purpose for anchors is aligning new elements with respect to existing elements.

+Suppose a resistor has just been placed, and now an Opamp should be connected to the resistor.
+The `anchor` method tells the Drawing which input on the Opamp should align with resistor.
 Here, an Opamp is placed at the end of a resistor, connected to the opamp's `in1` anchor (the inverting input).

 .. jupyter-execute::
     :hide-code: